 This isn’t an invitation to indulge in a chocolate fest, because too much of anything isn’t going to be good for you – and too much chocolate will make your jeans shrink!
 For maximum health benefits however, you need to indulge in high quality dark chocolate, as milk chocolate is really high in sugar and doesn’t contain as many nutrients as dark chocolate.

 Let’s take a look at why you might consider dark chocolate the fountain of youth.

 Dark chocolate contains antioxidants

-Much of the damage to our skin from free radicals comes from environmental pollutants and over-exposure to UV rays (sunlight).
-All of that sunbathing when we were younger eventually comes home to roost with dry, sun damaged skin, uneven skin tones, hyper-pigmentation and sun spots.
+Much of the damage to your skin from free radicals comes from environmental pollutants and over-exposure to UV rays (sunlight).
+All of that sunbathing when you were younger eventually comes home to roost with dry, sun damaged skin, uneven skin tones, hyper-pigmentation and sun spots.

 One of the reasons why you should chose dark chocolate over milk chocolate or even white chocolate is that dark chocolate contains hardly any milk solids (compared to milk or white chocolate), instead it contains cocoa solids which are high in antioxidants.

 The higher the percentage of cocoa solids, the more antioxidants contained in the chocolate, and the less sugar it contains.
 Some people don’t like the really dark chocolate with a high percentage of cocoa solids, because it can take bitter not sweet (due to the lower amount of sugar), but if you try hard enough, you will find a dark chocolate that you like!